-Why Do We Sweat?….sweating is a normal bodily function.
-It assists us when our bodies overheat.
-In total the body contains over two million sweat glands and as the body heats up, the human body flicks the switch and the sweat glands are activated creating liquid to be extracted from the blood and converted to sweat which then rises to the surface of the skin and exits through the pores in the skin.
-Once on the skin surface, this leads to the evaporation of the sweat which in turn cools the skin which then cools the blood.
-The cooler blood then goes back to the human organs and muscles to cool them.
+Why Do We Sweat?….sweating is a natural bodily function.
+It helps to cool an overheated body.
+The body features over two million sweat glands and each time the body becomes hot, the human body flicks the switch and the sweat glands are activated causing fluid to be extracted from the blood and changed into sweat which then travels to the surface of the skin and leaves through the pores in the skin.
+When the sweat arrives on the surface of the skin, this leads to the evaporation of the sweat which then cools the skin which then cools the blood.
+The cooler blood then returns to the human organs and muscles to cool them.

 INTERPRETATION GUIDE FOR EXA TEST

 Kidney function is the major excretory pathway for magnesium.
 In kidney disease excess retention of magnesium can cause impairment of kidney Excessive sweating, exercise, hot environment, and conditions similar to sodium depletion are factors.

 The most common causes of autonomic hyperreflexia seen in patients with spinal cord injury are loss of bowel and bladder function, types of stimulation that are tolerated by healthy people create an excessive response from intense headaches, profuse sweating, facial erythema

 General Health Sceen Lab Report – Pincott, Dr Ingrid

 Decreased levels may be seen in excessive sweating, diarrhea and heart failure.
 UREA Your urea is mmol/L. Optimal is 3.57 Anything less than that needs treatment to optimize kidney function.
 A low GFR may also mean not drinking enough water, which can happen while fasting for the blood work.